somtee-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a script that removes all letters c and C from input
+write a script that reverses its input